Vanguard review summary

 Vanguard was established in 1975.
 The longer track record a broker has, the more proof we have that it has successfully survived previous financial crises.

-Being in operation for a long time and regulated by top-tier regulators are all great signs for Vanguard's safety.
+The fact that Vanguard has been in operation for a long time and is regulated by top-tier regulators is a great sign with respect to its safety.

 Vanguard is one of the biggest US stockbrokers regulated by top-tier regulators.